SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

       $ seiscomp exec scrttv

-   After seeing the SeisComP splash screen, you'll likely get an error message "Could not read inventory (NULL)".
+   After seeing the |scname| splash screen, you'll likely get an error message "Could not read inventory (NULL)".
    After a new installation, that's okay.
    Click that box away, and you'll see a screen with